mrmlili/NLS_NN_FD_Project/README.md

 ## Reproduction

-The repository provides the source code required for the numerical methods, model evaluation, validation tests, and final-result generation.
+The repository provides the source code for the numerical methods, model architectures, validation procedures, and final-result generation workflow.

-The canonical final result script is:
+The final-result generation script is:

 ```bash
 python scripts/paper_results_final.py
 ```

-Training scripts are provided in `scripts/`.
-Large training datasets and trained model checkpoints are not included in the repository.
+This script generates the manuscript tables and figures from the canonical raw experiment artifacts used in the study.
+Those raw experiment files and trained model checkpoints are not included in this public repository.

+The repository therefore provides the implementation and selected final reproducibility artifacts, rather than a complete self-contained rerun of every experiment from the original raw data and checkpoints.

 ## Results